oussamasf/express-oauth/readme.md

-# Express App with OAuth 2.0 Authentication using Google Passport
+# Express App with OAuth 2.0 Authentication using Passport

 This is a simple Express application that demonstrates how to implement OAuth 2.0 authentication using Google Passport.
 It provides a foundation for integrating Google authentication into your web applications.